zeno-ml/zeno-build/README.md

 [Zeno](https://zenoml.com/) ML analysis platform.
 To give you a flavor of what these reports will look like, check out a few of our pre-made reports below:

-- [Zeno Chatbot Report](tasks/chatbot/report/): A report comparing different methods for creating chatbots, including API-based models such as ChatGPT and Cohere, with open-source models such as Vicuna, Alpaca, and MPT.
+- [Zeno Chatbot Report](examples/chatbot/report/): A report comparing different methods for creating chatbots, including API-based models such as ChatGPT and Cohere, with open-source models such as Vicuna, Alpaca, and MPT.

 ## Building Your Own Apps (and Contributing Back)

-Each of the examples in the [tasks/](tasks/) directory is specifically designed to be self-contained and easy to modify.
+Each of the examples in the [examples/](examples/) directory is specifically designed to be self-contained and easy to modify.
 To get started building your own apps, we suggest that you first click into the directory and read the general README, find the closest example to what you're trying to do, copy the example to the new directory, and start hacking!

 If you build something cool, **we'd love for you to contribute it back**.
-We welcome pull requests of both new task examples, new reports for existing tasks, and new functionality for the core `zeno_build` library.
+We welcome pull requests of both new examples, new reports for existing examples, and new functionality for the core `zeno_build` library.
 If this is of interest to you, please click through to our [contributing doc](contributing.md) doc to learn more.